 - Invest in ads and drive paid traffic (if you can afford it)

 - I cannot recommend enough about building your own email list.
-It’s like owning your traffic source plus creates a personal point of touch between you and your audience.
+It’s like owning your traffic source plus creating a personal point of touch between you and your audience.

 Speaking of alternative sources of traffic…

-Voice Search SEO Trends & Voice SEO Tips For 2019
+Voice Search SEO Trends & Voice SEO Tips For This Year

 While reports suggest that 50% of all searches by 2020 will be voice searches let’s still assume it’s far from reality.

-This doesn’t change the fact that voice search is gradually dominating with how people use search and with the rise AI-enabled voice assistants, voice search is an emerging SEO trend for 2019 and beyond.
+This doesn’t change the fact that voice search is gradually dominating how people use to search and with the rise of AI-enabled voice assistants, voice search is an emerging SEO trend.

-So, optimizing for voice search is probably the best SEO tip for 2019 that you can take away from here.
+So, optimizing for voice search is probably the best SEO tip that you can take away from here.

-How to optimize your blog for voice search in 2019?
+How to optimize your blog for voice search?

 - Use tools like Answer The Public and even Google’s own “people also ask” section in the SERPs to find keywords that are question-based.

-- Create FAQ sections in your in depth guides to target keywords found from above tools
+- Create FAQ sections in your in-depth guides to target keywords found in the above tools

-- Consider creating “Actions for Google assistant” and “custom skills for Alexa” (actions & skills here are simple programs that help these voice-enabled devices to interact with your content or app more efficiently) to help you in voice search optimization for 2019.
+- Consider creating “Actions for Google assistant” and “custom skills for Alexa” (actions & skills here are simple programs that help these voice-enabled devices to interact with your content or app more efficiently) to help you in voice search optimization.

-- Make sure to include the sources from where the information you’ve mentioned in your articles are collected.
-This will help voice searchers to afterwards check into that website for more information.
+- Make sure to include the sources from where the information you’ve mentioned in your articles is collected.
+This will help voice searchers to afterward check into that website for more information.
 Most preferably, in the format “According to Wikipedia or NYTimes.com” etc.

 Google Images is one of the best image search engines in the industry today.
-And, it is constantly evolving to help users find the right content and website owners get their share of traffic from image content.
+And, it is constantly evolving to help users find the right content, and website owners get their share of traffic from the image content.

-- Now, the authority of the site behind the image will play a major role as to what ranks for a query.
+- Now, the authority of the site behind the image will play a major role in what ranks for a query.
 Topical relevance will also play a role.
-If you’re searching for a image in the DIY field, you’ll most probably see a site from the DIY space rank for it (rather than any site that had a related image).
+If you’re searching for an image in the DIY field, you’ll most probably see a site from the DIY space rank for it (rather than any site that had a related image).

 - Google images will now contain a caption of the image that contains the title of the web page the image was found on.
 It will give a clear context of the page behind the image.

-- Use structured data like recipe markup, product markup etc to enable display of badges for your images in Google image results.
-These badges will contain more information and will improve CTR of your images.
+- Use structured data like recipe markup, product markup, etc to enable the display of badges for your images in Google image results.
+These badges will contain more information and will improve the CTR of your images.

 5) Optimize For Google’s Mobile-first Index

-Another important SEO trend for 2019 (that actually began in late 2018) is Google’s shifting to mobile-first index.
+Another important SEO advice (that actually began in late 2018) is Google’s shifting to a mobile-first index.

-If you’re someone who’s active in maintaining their blogs, you’d remember receiving an email in the recent couple of months about Google enabling mobile-first indexing for your site.
+If you’re someone who’s active in maintaining their blogs, you’d remember receiving an email in a recent couple of months about Google enabling mobile-first indexing for your site.

 If you’re still confused…